apioo/fusio/doc/development.rst

 If the action points to a file with a ``js`` file extension Fusio uses the internal v8 engine to execute the js code.
-This is suitable for javascript developers who like to write the code in [javascript](http://www.fusio-project.org/documentation/v8).
+This is suitable for javascript developers who like to write the code in `javascript`_.
+Note the v8 implementation requires the `php-v8`_ extension.
+In the following an example
-Note the v8 implementation requires the [php v8](https://github.com/pinepain/php-v8) extension.
-In the following an example implementation:
+implementation:

   .. code-block:: javascript